 “The safety of my children is always my priority which is why I don’t report my neighbours and what can the Council do about it anyway?”

 Anita: “Local authorities have a responsibility to ensure all their tenants are safe and free from harassment.
 There are also tenancy clauses that need to be obeyed.
 Make notes of what your neighbour has been saying including words that have been directed at you specifically because you are different.
 If your local council was not dealing with your matter seriously then you can contact the Hate Incident Monitoring Project so that the project can help in trying to get the issue resolved.”

 “I have reported things in the past and nothing happened, nobody even called me back.”

-Pete: “Whilst the criminal justice system hasn’t always been great at taking hate crime seriously that’s definitely starting to change.
+Darren: “Whilst the criminal justice system hasn’t always been great at taking hate crime seriously that’s definitely starting to change.
 If a criminal is convicted of a crime which has a transphobic motive, we will ask the Court that the sentence they serve is increased to reflect the seriousness of any crime based on hate.”

 “I am not out about my cross dressing so how can I tell anyone?
 My family would disown me and if it was to get into the papers I would probably lose my job.”

-Pete: “When you report a hate crime to the police they will ask you for details of a safe way of keeping in touch with you.
+Darren “When you report a hate crime to the police they will ask you for details of a safe way of keeping in touch with you.
 You can ask them not to call at certain times, not to leave messages with family members, to get in touch with you via friend or to contact you only by email.”